 One of the most common questions that we get asked is “What exactly does ‘MethodShop’ mean?”
 When we created this site in 1996, our idea was to write articles, mostly news, and reviews, about products that people might want to buy.
 That was our “method” to help our readers shop.
 Although the concept isn’t anything special today, it was groundbreaking at the time and catapulted our little site from a handful of hits a month, to millions overnight.

-Getting featured by TechTV, Fox News and The New York Times were definitely some highlights from this long journey that we will never forget.
+Getting featured by TechTV, Fox News and some major newspapers were definitely some highlights from this long journey that we will never forget.

 MethodShop was acquired by a group of Israeli investors in 2013.
 Please see our contact page for more info.